AhmedNassar7/AhmedNassar7.github.io/README.md

 - `Experience` – Professional experiences and job history.
 - `Projects` – Showcases of notable projects with descriptions and technologies used.
 - `Skills` – A list of technical skills and tools.
-- `Download Resume` – Button to download and open the resume in PDF format at another tab.
+- `Download Resume` – Button to download and open the resume in PDF format in a new tab.

 ### 5. Contact Section 📬